epicarchitect/epic-adapter/README.md

             textView.text = item.text
         }

-        // DiffUtil is used internally by default by comparing hash codes of objects, but you can customize it: diffUtil {
+        // Diffutils uses the equals function by default, but you can override it: diffUtil {
             areItemsTheSame { oldItem, newItem ->
                 oldItem.id == newItem.id